$125 off any CGM Plan. Use code FALL125

 • 20 grams of protein

 This dish is low in carbs, high in protein, and contains just 290 calories, which makes it a great frozen meal option.
 To make this dish even better, try adding more veggies on top or even on the side.
-It can be as easy as grabbing some frozen veggies at the grocery store and heating them up with the meal.
+It can be as easy as grabbing some frozen veggies at the grocery store and heating them with the meal.

 3) Keto Steak Chili with Refried “Beans” from 518 Kitchen